ProfessionalCSharp/MoreSamples/README.md

 This sample shows generating HTML from Markdown code using the Markdig Library.

 See the blog article [Using Markdown](https://csharp.christiannagel.com/2016/07/03/markdown/ "Using Markdown") for more information.

+### Self-Contained application

+Folder: SelfContained

+This sample shows how to create self-contained .NET Core applications in contrary to portable applications.

+See the blog article [Self-Contained .NET Core Applications](https://csharp.christiannagel.com/2016/08/11/selfcontained/ ".NET Core Self-contained") for more information.

 ## Universal Windows Platform (UWP)